nezhahd/Windows-11-VPS/README.md

 DON'T USE FOR MINING OR ILLEGAL USE

-*Roblox* games may have degraded performance.
+*Roblox* games/Studio may have degraded performance and the in-game cursor not working due to it being connected via Remote Desktop.

 ---